pranit-p/reworking-dev-infra/README.md

 ### Steps

 #### Step-1
-Create one s3 bucket manually for storing backend of terraform
+Create one s3 bucket manually for storing backend of terraform OR you can remove provide.tf file so terraform will not have any backend

 #### Step-2
 Replace name of S3 bucket in backend.tf file